 Furthermore, another study found that 86% of the Irish population regularly uses their mobile devices to surf the web.

-With this fundamental rise in the use of smart phones and the fact that the general public now increasingly relying on their phones to surf the web, a mobile-friendly and visually appealing website is a ‘must-have’ tool in your business marketing arsenal.
+With this fundamental rise in the use of smartphones and the fact that the general public is now increasingly relying on their phones to surf the web, a mobile-friendly and visually appealing website is a ‘must-have’ tool in your business marketing arsenal.

 Building a ‘responsive website’ is the recommended way to go about it.
-Let me explain… a ‘responsive website’ is a website that adapts to the size of the device that it is being viewed on.
-So whether you view it on a tablet, phone or a desktop, a responsive website offers the user a responsive ‘user-friendly’, seamless and consistent experience.
+Let me explain… a ‘responsive website’ is a website that adapts to the size of the device on which it is being viewed.
+So whether you view it on a tablet, phone or desktop, a responsive website offers the user a responsive, ‘user-friendly’, seamless and consistent experience.

 Benefits of responsive design

-If your users find it difficult to navigate or use your site (not responsive), they will have to constantly zoom-pinch the screen or squint to be able to read the text on your site.
+If your users find it challenging to navigate or use your site (not responsive), they will have to constantly zoom-pinch the screen or squint to be able to read the text on your site.
 They will leave your site in no time.
-It’s a no brainer!
+It’s a no-brainer!

-A responsive website will scale and adapt to the size of the screen it’s viewed on.
-This way, your visitors will not have any trouble reading the text, using the navigation menu or filling out the contact form.
+A responsive website will scale and adapt to the screen size it’s viewed on.
+This way, visitors can read the text, use the navigation menu, or fill out the contact form.

-As a result, they will have a better user experience and they are likely to spend more time on your website.
+As a result, they will have a better user experience and will likely spend more time on your website.

-This will translate to lower bounce rate and higher conversions and eventually a boost in your revenue and profitability.
+This will translate to a lower bounce rate and higher conversions and, eventually, boost your revenue and profitability.

-Design and colour – A visually appealing website makes the right use of colours.
-After all, colours catch your eye and they make you pause.
+Design and colour – A visually appealing website makes the correct use of colours.
+After all, colours catch your eye, and they make you pause.

-Usability – Make your users’ life easy, especially when they are on ‘smaller screens’ when using mobile devices.
+Usability – Make your users’ lives easy, especially when they are on ‘smaller screens’ when using mobile devices.
 A website that’s easy to use is more likely to be a successful product or service selling tool.
-A user-friendly website must insure that it has a clear and simple menu, a crisp layout that is easy to use with a text size that is easy to read and legible without having to squint.
+A user-friendly website must ensure that it has a clear and simple menu, a crisp layout that is easy to use, and a text size that is easy to read and legible without having to squint.

-Consistency – A consistent design ensures visitors are focussed on the message.
-An inconsistent layout will ruin the experience and distract users from the important information you are attempting to relay to potential customers.
+Consistency – A consistent design ensures visitors are focused on the message.
+An inconsistent layout will ruin the experience and distract users from the vital information you are attempting to relay to potential customers.

-Graphics and photographs – Good imagery creates instant visual appeal and creates an ambience of quality and class.
-Quality imagery builds trust and credibility and helps you to retain the interest of your users for longer.
+Graphics and photographs – Good imagery creates instant visual appeal and an ambience of quality and class.
+Quality imagery builds trust and credibility and helps you retain your users’ interest for longer.

-When you want a mobile friendly website that’s also visually appealing, be sure to build a website with your end users in mind.
-Instead of focusing on elements that you like, focus on things that will improve usability for the user.
+When you want a mobile-friendly website that’s also visually appealing, be sure to build a website with your end users in mind.
+Instead of focusing on elements you like, focus on things that will improve usability for the user.
 Follow these tips:

 - The typography should be legible.

 - Navigation must be dynamic and fluid.
-A hamburger style menu (represented by 3 horizontal lines) is an excellent example of easy navigation and accessibility on mobile devices.
-So your traditional standard text menu on the desktop version of your website should shrink down to a hamburger style menu on mobile devices.
+A hamburger-style menu (represented by three horizontal lines) is an excellent example of easy navigation and accessibility on mobile devices.
+So, your traditional standard text menu on the desktop version of your website should shrink down to a hamburger-style menu on mobile devices.

-- Business to Business users will usually use the desktop version of your website (sitting at a desk during office hours) so the desktop version of your website should be equally as functional, intuitive and visually appealing.
+- Business-to-business users will usually use the desktop version of your website (sitting at a desk during office hours), so the desktop version of your website should be equally functional, intuitive and visually appealing.

 - Forms should be simple and easy to fill in on mobile devices.

-- Make call to actions functionally as simple and fast for the user to engage in.
+- Make calls to action functionally as simple and fast for the user to engage in.

-- Buttons should be large and easy to press, which will insure you improve conversion rates of potential new customers.
+- Buttons should be large and easy to press, ensuring you improve the conversion rates of potential new customers.

 - Avoid cluttering any of your website pages.
-Make sure you don’t put too many elements on any single page/screen.
-The more you put on a page, the more yours split the attention of your visitors.
+Ensure you put only a few elements on any page/screen.
+The more you put on a page, the more you split the attention of your visitors.

-In conclusion, both the desktop version (business to business) and the mobile version (non B2B) of your website are equally as import to your business.
-At Insight we build business websites for our customers that address all devices and insure that their websites work effectively on all screens and platforms with equal importance.
+In conclusion, your website’s desktop version (business to business) and mobile version (non-B2B) are equally important to your business.
+At Insight, we build business websites for our customers that address all devices and ensure that their websites work effectively on all screens and platforms with equal importance.